Amir-Rastkhadiv/fun-gym/README.md

 -  ### A WEBPAGE?
 WHAT IS A WEBSITE?
 HOW ABOUT A GOOD ONE?

 This project aims to answer these questions.
-I used the simple, Nobel and versatile "Wh" technique at all stages.
+I used the simple, noble and versatile "WH Questions" technique at all stages.
 What steps should I take?
 Which resources can I consult?
 There are several steps.

 Here's what the [Code Institute](https://codeinstitute.net/blog/makes-good-website/) says about the above question.
 What do you think?